seyifash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8- This is  script that prints the result of the addition of 128 with the value stored in the environment variable 9- This is  a script that prints the result of POWER divided by DIVIDE 10- This is a  script that displays the result of BREATH to the power LOVE
+8- This is  script that prints the result of the addition of 128 with the value stored in the environment variable 9- This is  a script that prints the result of POWER divided by DIVIDE 10- This is a  script that displays the result of BREATH to the power LOVE 11- This is a script that converts a number from base 2 to base 10